International Civil Aviation Organization: Passport standards

 ICAO has published standards for machine-readable passports.
-Machine-readable passports have an area where some of the information otherwise written in textual form is also written as strings of alphanumeric characters, printed in a manner suitable for optical character recognition.
-This enables border controllers and other law enforcement agents to process such passports more quickly, without having to enter the information manually into a computer.
+Machine-readable passports have an area where some of the information otherwise written in textual form is also written as strings of alphanumeric characters, printed in a manner suitable for optical character recognition, which enables border controllers and other law enforcement agents to process such passports more quickly without having to enter the information manually into a computer.

 ICAO's technical standard for machine-readable passports is contained in Document 9303 Machine Readable Travel Documents.

 A more recent standard covers biometric passports.
 These contain biometrics to authenticate the identity of travellers.
 The passport's critical information is stored on a tiny RFID computer chip, much like information stored on smart cards.
 Like some smart cards, the passport book design calls for an embedded contactless chip that is able to hold digital signature data to ensure the integrity of the passport and the biometric data.